tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Assertion

 - Name: bdqffdq:Assertion
-- Definition: A report concept expressing a statement about data quality assertion following some Specification produced by some implementation pertaining to some data resource.
+- Definition: A ReportConcept expressing a statement about a data quality Assertion following some Specification produced by some Implementation pertaining to some DataResource.
 - SubClass Of: ReportConcept

 ********************